NeoGeographyToolkit/StereoPipeline/docs/tools/camera_calibrate.rst

 in your checkerboard pattern (width and height can be swapped) so that OpenCV knows what to look for.

-You must also specify an image wildcard path such as ``"checkers/image_.jpg"``.
+You must also specify an image wildcard path such as ``"checkers/image*.jpg"``.
-You may need to enclose this parameter in quotes so that your command line does not expand the wildcard before it is passed to the tool.
-If you do not provide the ``–box-size`` parameter the output calibration numbers will be unitless.
+This must be in quotes so that the wildcard is not expanded before it is passed to the tool.
+If you do not provide the ``--box-size`` parameter, the output calibration numbers will be unitless.

+ASP also ships the ``rig_calibrator`` program (:numref:`rig_calibrator`), which calibrates the intrinsic and extrinsics of a rig of cameras, without using a calibration target.

 Example::